Preston - Pleasure Gardens

 There was a "capital entry" of 213 competitors for the 1st annual professional sports meeting at Farringdon on May 14th 1910 which included ¼, ½ and 1 mile bicycle races.
 This initiative did not last long and there was no bicycle racing at Farringdon after 1910.

 In 1925 Preston Grasshoppers rugby club took on a lease for Farringdon and though it was an unsatisfactory ground they remained there for nine seasons.
-In 1929 they sub-let part of the grounds for use as a motorcycle speedway track but it was not financially successful.
+In 1929 they sub-let part of the grounds for use as a motorcycle speedway track and meetings drew crowds of up to 14,000.
+The film star George Formby won a race there, but speedway was not financially successful.

 In the mid 1930's the majority of the land was re-developed and in the late 1950's the site was used for housing and Farringdon Crescent was built.